 Many of the sloping mountains of the central and southern regions of the country are carpeted in the lush green splendour of flourishing tea estates.
 These spectacular plantations flank winding mountain roads, creating breathtaking sights to enthral visitors.
 You will often see tea-pluckers too, clad in vibrant sarees stationed amidst sheets of emerald sheen.

 The tea production in Sri Lanka involves first plucking the tea leaves by hand.
 The tea-pluckers work tirelessly, often in harsh conditions to gather fully grown leaves in the baskets that they carry on their backs.
-These baskets are then taken to the factory where the tea leaves undergo drying and rolling procedures.
+These baskets are then taken to the factory where the undergo drying and rolling procedures.
 The tea is then graded and packed.

 Ceylon tea can be broadly classified into three sections, namely, low-grown, medium-grown and high-grown.
 These classes are based on the elevations on which the tea is grown.